New Hampshire Wildcats: Former sports

+In 1991, New Hampshire cut its wrestling and women's tennis teams as they had the subsidy to the athletic department cut to $309,000 from the university.

 In 1997, the university cut baseball, softball, men's and women's golf, and men's lacrosse from its program.

 On January 31, 2006, Athletics Director Marty Scarano announced in the 2006 academic year the university was cutting women's crew, men's swimming & diving, and men's and women's tennis at the varsity level, and trimming the size of the men's ski team from 27 to 12.
 The reason given was the Athletic Department would save $500,000 towards a $1,000,000 budget shortfall and be in compliance with Title IX for the first time.

 Hall of fame

 The University of New Hampshire Athletics Hall of Fame began in 1982.
 There is a portrait of each member in the UNH Field House.

 Facilities

 The university's athletic facilities are concentrated on the west side of the campus, near Durham's Amtrak station.